119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Interior Condition

 The vehicle’s inside reveals how the previous owner cared for it.
 Check the seats, carpets, and upholstery for wear, stains, or tears.
-Test all seat adjustments and both air conditioning and heating systems.
+Test the HVAC system.
 Inspect the dashboard, instrument panel, and infotainment system to ensure everything operates correctly.
 A clean and maintained interior reflects someone who cares for the vehicle and adds value.

 Electrical Systems

-Electrical devices are usually a source of hidden faults.
+Electrical systems are often a source of hidden faults.
+Check the instrument cluster screen for any warning lights.
 You should check all the lights, indicators, horn, power window, locks, and mirrors.
 Look for any corrosion and ensure the battery fits securely in its holder.
 Make sure the car is charging the battery correctly.
 Some issues may not appear right away but can lead to costly repairs if neglected.
-If everything is working correctly, it will alleviate some worry about the expense after you take ownership.
+If everything is working properly, it can reduce concerns about unexpected expenses after ownership.

 Vehicle History and Documentation

-Make sure to examine the car’s paperwork and history.
-Look over any accidents, service records, and ownership details.
+Make sure to examine the car’s service records, look over any accidents, insurance claims, service records, and ownership details.
 Make sure the registration paperwork is filled out and up to date.
 A vehicle history report can alert you to unknown problems like accidents, odometer rollbacks, or flood damage history.
 Check the car’s legal status to protect you from other problems later and give you peace of mind.

 Test Drive